Greening Taxes (2015 – 2018)

 - Project team from Green Deal Green Roofs: boards Vechtstromen, Aa en Maas, De Dommel, municipalities of Enschede, Rotterdam, and Son en Breugel, VEBIDAK.

-To explore the possibilities and effectiveness for tax differentiation by
+To explore the possibilities and effectiveness of financial incentives, by:

 - Collecting and describing existing practices